 Two nonlinear schemes for the flux (2) discretization were suggested in [11, 13] for 2D and [2, 3] 3D case.
-In
+In this work, we present a linear multi-point scheme that shares similar construction principles.

 3 Nonlinear near-well correction method